The Internet as We Know It Is Dying

 Here is how platforms die: first, they are good to their users; then they abuse their users to make things better for their business customers; finally, they abuse those business customers to claw back all the value for themselves.
 Then, they die.

 We are familiar with this process from Facebook, which is full of ads and sponsored posts, and offers up no content on your home timeline other than what Facebook’s algorithm wants you to see.
-And indeed, Facebook isn’t doing too well based on their user numbers.
-And anecdotal evidence says that even those who have accounts aren’t using them as much as they once did.
-Perhaps it’s too early to say, but it sure seems like Facebook dying.
+Indeed, Facebook isn’t doing too well based on their user numbers.
+Anecdotal evidence also suggests that even those who have accounts aren’t using them as much as they once did.
+Perhaps it’s too early to say, but it sure seems like Facebook is dying.

 Not to be outdone, Reddit also recently decided to start charging for their API, sparking the announcement from multiple popular apps that it will not be financially feasible for them to keep their services running.
-In response, the moderators of many Reddit communities decided to take make their subreddits private for 48 hours, with many extending this to be indefinite after Reddit refused to back down, and others using other creative ways of protesting while avoiding being the victim of Reddit’s threat to take the control of the subreddits away from the moderators unless they reopen.
+In response, the moderators of many Reddit communities decided to take make their subreddits private for 48 hours, with many extending this to be indefinite after Reddit refused to back down.
+Amongst those that have reopened, many are using other creative ways of protesting while avoiding being the victim of Reddit’s threat to take the control of the subreddits away from the moderators unless they reopen.

 Right now, Reddit is not backing down and it seems like they will survive the protests.
 But the good will of their community is not so easily regained.
 Reddit and other platforms like Discord have carefully cultivated their image to have a fun and friendly demeanor with cute mascots and a nerdy charm.
 But at the end of the day, profit is what drives these companies, and Reddit preparing for their IPO is almost certainly driving the decisions being made now.
 Neither Twitter nor Reddit are profitable and it seems the market’s patience for the stage of their development where they gain users, popularity, and influence has grown thin.
 Even well-established companies like Google seem to be feeling the pressure as they make moves to limit YouTube access for users using ad blockers.
 The internet as we know it is looking less and less familiar, and not in a good way.